damian-j-piatkowski/damianpiatkowski.com/README.md

 ## License

-This project is open-sourced under the [MIT License](LICENSE) © Damian Piatkowski.
+This project is open-sourced and distributed under the terms of the **[MIT License](LICENSE)**.

+Copyright © 2024-Present Damian Piatkowski.